Winter Kayak Fishing Tips and What to Wear

 How cold is too cold to kayak?

 As long as the water isn't iced over and there is no risk of damaging your kayak, then you should be ok.
-Plan and take all the safety precautions, and you will be good to go.
+Plan and take all the safety precautions, and you will be ready.

 Can I kayak fish in the winter?